thomiceli/voters/README.md

 <?php

 $permission = new \Voter\Permission(new \Voter\Strategy\AffirmativeStrategy); // default strategy
-// $permission::can() returns true if at least one of the registered voters voted true for the attribute
+// $permission::can() returns true if at least one of the registered voters approved the attribute

 $permission = new \Voter\Permission(new \Voter\Strategy\VetoStrategy);
-// $permission::can() returns true if all the registered voters voted true for the attribute
+// $permission::can() returns true if all the registered voters approved the attribute

 $permission = new \Voter\Permission(new \Voter\Strategy\MajorityStrategy);
-// $permission::can() returns true if at least half plus one of the registered voters voted true for the attribute
+// $permission::can() returns true if at least half plus one of the registered voters approved the attribute
 ```

 We can use factory static methods for a better readability.